micromaomao/blog/content/minecraft-server-auto-sleep/en.md

 time: "2022-08-19T00:53:16Z"
 discuss: {}
 snippet: >-
-    Cloud platforms hate this!
-You won't believe how much money you can save via this one weird trick — turning things off when you don't use them!
-The idea for this project came when I realized that most of the time, no one is on the server, which means that keeping it running 24/7 is a huge waste of resources.
+    The idea for this project came when I realized that most of the time, no one is on my Minecraft server, which means that keeping it running 24/7 is a huge waste of resources.
 The other day I noticed one little interesting feature in Compute Engine: suspend...
 ---

 ![cover](cover.png)